seratch/slack-next-generation-platform-tutorials/03_External_API_Calls/README.md

 });
 ```

 You may still be unfamiliar with the built-in `OpenForm` function.
 Don't worry about it for now!
 Just using the form as an end-user in Slack UI should be very intuitive.
-Contrarily, there may be a few things to learn when you build uour own forms.
+Contrarily, there may be a few things to learn when you build your own forms.
 To guide you on how to develop it, I'll publish another article on how to create forms soon.
 Stay tuned!

 Now that the workflow is complete let's start with the link trigger.
 When you click it, you'll see a popup modal form like the one below.